Buddy breathing: Alternatives

-Divers doing deep diving, cave or wreck penetration, or decompression stops may routinely carry a complete, independent bailout scuba set for their own or their buddy's emergency use.
-This is particularly prevalent in professional diving operations where it is often mandatory.
+Where a full-face mask is used, an emergency gas supply provided by a buddy or standby diver can be connected to the regulator on the mask by quick-connection couplings on the low pressure hoses.

-Use of other emergency air sources such as octopus second stage, integrated DV/BC inflator units, bailout cylinders etc. also requires the learning of appropriate skills.
-These procedures are as complex as buddy breathing up to the point of sharing, and the fundamental difference is that the donor and recipient are not required to alternate breathing with a period when no air is available, which can be a big advantage.
+Use of other emergency air sources also requires the learning of appropriate skills.
+These procedures are as complex as buddy breathing up to the point of sharing, and the fundamental difference is that the donor and recipient are not required to alternate breathing with a period when no gas is available, which can be a big advantage.
 These alternatives to buddy breathing also require substantial learning and reinforcement to be reliable in a stressful situation.

 Avoidance

-In most cases the need for buddy-breathing or other gas related emergency is avoidable.
-The equipment is highly reliable when in good condition, and though occasionally breakdowns will occur without warning, in most cases user inspection and testing before the dive, combined with a reasonable planned maintenance schedule carried out by a competent person will pick up potential problems before they escalate to an emergency.
+In most cases the need for buddy-breathing or another gas-related emergency response is avoidable.
+The equipment is highly reliable when in good condition, and though occasionally breakdowns will occur without warning, in most cases user inspection and testing before the dive, combined with a planned maintenance schedule carried out by a competent person will pick up potential problems before they escalate to an emergency.
 Realistic gas planning and monitoring of the remaining gas supply in context of the time required to surface safely will prevent almost all out-of gas emergencies.
-Carrying a fully redundant emergency gas supply allows the diver to bail out independently of outside assistance if in spite of all precautions, an emergency does occur.
+Carrying a fully redundant emergency gas supply allows the diver to bail out independently of outside assistance if, in spite of all precautions, an emergency does occur.